 Upon Arrival: Stay Awake, Stay Outside

 - Hold off on sleep.
 Push through to at least 9 p.m. local time — no matter how tempting that hotel bed looks.
+Try to go to bed at a time that aligns with your new local schedule.

 - Eat on local time.
 Breakfast at breakfast, dinner at dinner.
 It anchors your rhythm faster than you’d expect.